“The important thing is to participate”.

 Keep in mind, however, that Thai boxing requires extremely good physical condition, which can sometimes be complicated once you pass a certain age.

 Technically, there is no barrier to practice boxing and its variants.
-In competition, the medical monitoring imposed will be more drastic but that doesn’t prevent you from fulfilling your interest in boxing through leisure boxing.
+In competition, the medical monitoring imposed will be more drastic but that doesn’t prevent you from fulfilling your passion and interest in boxing through leisure boxing.

 Hand-to-hand boxing classes are possible at any age.
 (Source: Pixabay)